IlluminatePossibilities/TheGlobalVariables/README.md

 #### iii.
 Tradeoffs

 **Serverless vs Container**
 Our solution sacrifices portability/deployability for elasticity/cost.
 We understand that containers provide greater portability and broad deployability.
-However, due to budget concerns (in terms of both infrastructure and maintenance), our decision was to leverage serverless, even though it introduces the risk of vendor lock-in.
+However, due to budget concerns (in terms of both infrastructure and maintenance), we decided to leverage serverless, even though it introduces the risk of vendor lock-in.

 **D3/Vue.js**
 On the frontend technology stack, we sacrifice flexibility/productivity for cost/maintainability.
 React.js provides a lot of flexibility that allows creation of more complex logic and UIs.
 Vue shines when it comes to small applications: it is easy to use, and Vue templates make everything fast.
 Since the Spotlight app is fairly simple, and the cost (both development and maintenance) is a driving factor, our natural selection was D3/Vue.
 Vue also offers options for mobile application development such as [Vue Native](https://vue-native.io/) and [NativeScript](https://nativescript.org/).

 **Amplify**
 Our solution sacrifices flexibility/portability for simplicity/feasibility.
 Amplify is a fully-managed cloud service that allows developers to quickly build, deploy and scale web applications.
-Amplify provides many features out of the box, such as data layer APIs, CI/CD pipelines, Vue/D3 modules for frontend, among others.
+Amplify provides many features out of the box, such as data layer APIs, CI/CD pipelines, Vue/D3 modules for the front-end, among others.
 Leveraging Amplify, however, introduces the risk of vendor lock-in.

 ### c.
 Reporting & Business Intelligence (BI)